Lease Terms Commercial Investors Need to Know

 Common Area Maintenance (CAM) Charges

 These are passed on directly to tenants in triple net (NNN) leases to cover the maintenance of buildings and their grounds.
-Ensure that your lease is explicit as to the common area maintenance charges included—and that you only pay for services actually delivered or maintenance actually done.
-Always request a breakdown of previous years' actual expenses so you are not blindsided by unforeseen charges.
+In some cases, particularly in an absolute net lease, tenants may also bear full responsibility for structural repairs and major systems like the roof and HVAC.
+Ensure that your lease is explicit as to the common area maintenance charges included, and that you only pay for services actually delivered or maintenance actually done.

 Capital Improvements